ok-robot/ok-robot/docs/environment-setup.md

 ```
 **Identify Tape Co-ordinates** Use a 3D Visualizer to determine the coordinates of the two orange tapes in the environment.
 Let the co-ordinates of these tapes are (x1, y1) for the first tape(tape1) and (x2, y2) for the second tape(tape2).

 We recommend using CloudCompare to localize coordinates of tapes.
-See these images for instruction
+See these images for instruction.
+You can download CloudCompare from [here](https://www.danielgm.net/cc/release/)
 <p align="center">
   <img src="docs_image/CloudCompare step1.png" width="40%" height="200" style="margin-right: 10px;"/>
   <img src="docs_image/CloudCompare step2.png" width="40%" height="200"/>